 These suggested solutions aim to shift the focus from simply providing temporary relief to empowering individuals to achieve long-term self-sufficiency.
 By emphasizing accountability, responsibility, and opportunities for contribution, the proposed strategies seek to break the cycle of chronic homelessness.

 This concludes with a powerful call to action, reminding readers that "Homelessness is a manmade problem that requires a solution from man, not God."
-By working together, with divine guidance, "Teamwork makes the dream work" to end homelessness.
+By working together, with divine guidance, "Teamwork makes the plan work" to end homelessness much faster.

 "All things are possible to them that believe"– Mark 9:23/KJV Bible